 Keep your promise.

-The point is to understand that sending unsolicited electronic messages enmasse you come into contact with is no longer acceptable.
-It’s just not cool.
-Play nice and don’t spam.
-Remember, Spam negatively impacts deliverability rates of your emails so always follow the guidelines.
+Understanding that sending unsolicited electronic messages en masse is no longer acceptable.
+This is spam.
+Remember, spam negatively impacts the deliverability rates of your emails so always follow the guidelines.
 Get permission and start building a great relationship with your customers or subscribers.
 You will be glad that you did.

 Quick Links and Information

 Here are more links and information if you would like to learn more about email marketing best practices.
 These sites will provide a good basis to get your off on the right foot.

 - Al Iverson provides more tips on email, anti-spam, policy compliance, and email marketing best practices at Spam Resource.

 - Aweber’s article on Meet the Anti-Spam Laws From Around the World is a great place to start in identifying what regulations may affect you

 - EmailKarma.net is a blog dedicated to email best practices